Clean energy initiatives in Dang District, Nepal

 The IKI Small Grants project builds climate-resilient communities through the promotion of clean energy, carbon restauration and climate change awareness, which helps to reduce greenhouse gas emissions.

 Wildlife Conservation Nepal (WCN) installs 200 biogas plants to reduce greenhouse gas emissions.
 This is achieved through trainings focusing on the introduction of clean energy initiatives, biogas, its uses, construction, and maintenance.
 Further, 200 households are identified to install the biogas plants and receive training on bio slurry management, livestock shed improvement, cattle urine, and dung management.
-This decreases the dependence on firewood, provides clean energy and bio slurry fertilizer.
+These measures decrease dependence on firewood, and provide clean energy and bio slurry fertilizer.

 The IKI Small Grants project further includes the restoration of 100 hectares of ten community forests ensuring a growing carbon stock.
 WCN identifies restauration areas within ten community forests in coordination with community forest user groups and Tulsipur Sub-Metropolitan City (TSMC) for public open spaces.
 They organise four trainings on sustainable forest management for all members of the community forests.
 Moreover, the organisation purchases and transfers 60,000 tree and fodder saplings to restoration sites.
 The project further ensures that forest groups are mobilised to control the weeding in the plantation sites.